 Where are EDCs found?

 Some EDCs are present in our natural environment including phytoestrogens (found in plants), however, most EDCs are synthetic compounds (2).
-Almost 1000 compounds are known or suspected to be EDCs (3).
+Over a 1000 compounds are known or suspected to be EDCs (3).
 Only a small fraction of these has been investigated in tests capable of identifying endocrine effects in intact organisms.

 EDCs are present in a wide variety of products including plastics, pesticides, cosmetics, fragrances, food, kitchen cleaners, adhesives, paints, clothing, medical equipment, and toys.

 EDCs are widespread in the environment, in rivers, estuaries, soil, sewage treatment systems, drinking water and in polluted air (4).
 Mostly they originate from human activity such as wastewater effluent, agricultural runoff; leaching from landfill and industrial pollution.